envimate/message-mate/README.md

  accepted or an exception is thrown
  - queued: asynchronous Channel can queue messages, if no Threads are available.
 This statistic resembles the number of currently waiting messages
- - blocked: number of messages that were blocked by filter
+ - blocked: number of messages that were blocked by Filter
- - forgotten: number of messages that were neither passed or blocked by filter
+ - forgotten: number of messages that were neither passed or blocked by Filter
- - successful: number of message that passed all filter and executed the final action without error
+ - successful: number of message that passed all Filter and executed the final Action without error
- - failed: if an exception is thrown during a filter or the final action, the message is marked as failed
+ - failed: if an exception is thrown during a Filter or the final Action, the message is marked as failed

  ```java
 ChannelStatusInformation statusInformation = channel.getStatusInformation();